-More than seven weeks have passed since the disastrous terrorist attacks on September 11.
-It did not take nearly that long for various conspiracy theories to take shape and find their way onto the Internet and then more to traditional media.
+After the disastrous terrorist attacks of September 11, it did not take long for various conspiracy theories to take shape and find their way onto the Internet and then more to traditional media.
 Some see "Big Oil" as the evil cabal, while others contend it is "the Jews," "the Illuminati," "the Government," or the like.
 Within the interconnected webs of business, government, military, and cultural affairs, people find links everywhere.

 A sizable portion of Americans believe some or all of certain conspiracy theories.
 Perhaps the general theory with the greatest number of adherents is that of the assassination of John F. Kennedy.
 Conspiracy theories surround the deaths of Marilyn Monroe, Robert Kennedy, and Martin Luther King, Jr. Other theories attempt to explain America's involvement in World War II, Korea, Vietnam, Nicaragua, Kuwait, Grenada, Panama, Haiti, Somalia, Kosovo, etc. Conspiracy theories crop up during every national election, and they abounded after the one that made George W. Bush America's 43rd president.